wannabemrrobot/daily-progress/cron@daily/2021/10-october/27-october-2021.md

 ### ZOHO ASSESSMENT @12.15 PM IST
 It was quite a good interview, certainly not based upon my performance, but the behavior of the interviewer ;)

-I thought it was a Managerial HR(Poor Dumbass me!), but it was a technical round.
+I thought it will be a Managerial HR round, but it was a technical round(Poor Dumbass me!).

-He asked me 3 problems, which are in my case considering my skill level in DSA, **FUCKING HARD**!
+He asked me 3 problems, considering my skill level in the DSA, it was **FUCKING HARD**!

 He is nice though, calm and attentive throughout my vague explanations of non-workable approaches for a problem.